Texas-A-M-College-of-Engineering/engr-certificate-generation/README.md

 the *.key* file that will be needed along with the cert that you download from cert.tamu.edu.

 ### Example cert creation
-If you've installed both Nix and the engr-cert-gen application, you can generate a cert as follows:
+If you've installed both Nix and the engr-cert-gen application, you can generate a cert as follows (using the CLI):

 1. Switch to your certificate directory (or create one if this is your first time) This command creates a cert directory if it doesn't exist, and switches to it